kanshurichard/kanzhang/content/authors/admin/_index.md

 In 2018, I bought a used car in the Republic of Georgia and started my *#drive2world* project.
 So far, a total of 95 countries and regions in Asia, Europe, Oceania and North America have been reached.

-I have established partnerships with many well-known travel media in China and around the world and have been a long-time contributor to them, including Lonely Planet.
+I have established partnerships with many well-known travel media in China and around the world and have been a long-time contributor to them, including Lonely Planet and Trip.com.

 {{< icon name="sign-in-alt" pack="fas" >}} Find out more about my writings on {{< staticref "https://drive2world.com/" "newtab" >}}www.drive2world.com{{< /staticref >}}